byuawsfhtl/HandwritingRecognition/README.md

 * batch_size: The batch size to be used when performing inference on the model (how many images inferred at once)
 * charset: String including all characters to be represented in the network (abcdef1234...)
            If no characters are specified, the default is used.
+* use_wbs: Boolean indicating whether or not word beam search should be used for decoding.
+If false, best-path is used.
 * wbs_beam_width: The beam width needed for the word beam search algorithm
-* wbs_os_type: The operating system type -- options: ['linux', 'mac'].
-Windows not supported for Word Beam Search.
-* wbs_gpu: Boolean indicating whether or not to use the GPU version of WBS.
-* wbs_multithreaded: Boolean indicating whether or not to use 8 parallel threads during WBS decoding.
+* wbs_word_charset: String containing all characters observed in words (non-word_charset)

 Inference Example: